-Note 8.
+Note 10.
 Income Taxes

 Effective November 29, 2003, GS&Co. elected to be taxed as a corporation for U.S. federal income tax purposes.
+As a corporation for tax purposes, the firm is subject to U.S. federal and various state and local income taxes on its earnings.
 The firm is also subject to taxes in foreign jurisdictions on certain of its operations.
 The firm is included with Group Inc. and subsidiaries in the consolidated corporate federal tax return as well as the consolidated/combined state and local tax returns.
 The firm computes its tax liability as if it were filing a tax return on a separate company basis and settles such liability with Group Inc. pursuant to the tax sharing agreement.
 To the extent the firm generates tax benefits from losses, it will be reimbursed by Group Inc. pursuant to the tax sharing agreement.

-The firm adopted the provisions of FIN No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
-As of May 2008, the firm did not record a FIN No. 48 liability.
+The firm adopted the provisions of FIN 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
+As of November 2008, the firm did not record a FIN 48 liability.
+The firm's policy is to recognize interest related to income tax matters in income tax expense.
+Income tax penalties, if any, are recognized as a component of other expense.